 Generic drugs have the same active ingredients as brand-name drugs.
-When generic drugs are available, we won't cover the brand-name drug without Prior Authorization, except in some instances when we prefer the brand over the generic.
+When generic drugs are available, we generally won't cover the brand-name drug without Prior Authorization, except in some instances when we prefer the brand over the generic.
 If you and your Provider feel a generic drug is not right for treating your health condition and that a brand-name drug is Medically Necessary, your Provider can ask for Prior Authorization.
 One of our clinicians will then review the request.
-Please see the section "Prior Authorization for drugs and medical devices" on page 18 for more information.
+Please see the section "Prior Authorization for drugs and medical devices" on page 23 for more information.
 If we don't approve the request for Prior Authorization, you or your Designated Representative can appeal the decision.
-See the section "Your concerns" on page 31 for Grievance and Appeal information.
-If you want more information about our pharmacy program, visit tuftshealthplan.com or call us at 888.257.1985.
+See the section "Your concerns" on page 40 for Grievance and Appeal information.
+If you want more information about our pharmacy program, visit tuftshealthplan.com or call us at 888-257-1985.
+Please refer to the MassHealth Drug List at https://mhdl.pharmacy.services.conduent.com/MHDL/ for the MassHealth Brand Name Preferred over Generic Drug List.